yeoman/yeoman.io/app/_includes/yeoman.wiki/Additional-FAQ.md

 This was an issue in Yeoman 0.9 and is [fixed](https://github.com/yeoman/generators/issues/21) in master.
 Follow the instructions above to manually update your local installation to master.

+### Q: NPM appears to have installed yeoman but `yeoman` still gives me "command not found".

+It's likely your PATH does not account for global NPM modules just yet.
+Better documentation forthcoming but until then, read [this comment](https://github.com/yeoman/yeoman/issues/466#issuecomment-8602733) and [this thread](https://github.com/yeoman/yeoman/issues/430#issuecomment-8597663).

 ### Q: I'm trying to uninstall or reinstall and having problems.
 Help?